amber-smalltalk/amber-documentation/faq.md

 #### How do I install the latest Amber version?

-'Latest' often means the 'latest stable'.
-If this is the case go for
+For the **latest stable**, go for

 `npm -g install amber-cli`

-If you mean really the prereleases,
+If you want the **latest prerelease**, go for

 `npm -g install amber-cli@bleedingedge`

-should install the last prerelease (but not the stable version even if it is newer).
+Note that beleedingedge will *not* install the stable version even if it is newer.

 If you want to be sure which version is latest and which one is bleedingedge use:
-`npm info amber-cli`
+`npm info amber-cli` and you will find them in the `dist-tags` section.

 #### How do I update Amber?